 1: Pick a location

-Block Parties can take place in a variety of locations.
-Where you decide to hold your Block Party will determine some of the steps that you need to go through.
+Block parties can take place in a variety of spaces, but the location of your block party will determine the steps you need to take.

 On a street